 - Minimally invasive and open temporomandibular joint disorder treatments

-You’ll rotate on surgical services across Michigan Medicine, a highly ranked academic medical center that’s home to 3 hospitals and 6 specialty centers on our core medical campus in Ann Arbor.
+Residents rotate on surgical services across Michigan Medicine, a highly ranked academic medical center home to three hospitals and six specialty centers in Ann Arbor.

-Home to a Level 1 adult and pediatric trauma center, U-M attracts patients from around the region, the country, and the world.
-Because of our status as a referral center, we see a high volume of cases, including advanced and rare cases you won’t find at other institutions.
+Home to a Level 1 adult and pediatric trauma center, the University of Michigan attracts patients from around the region, the country, and the world.
+Residents are exposed to a high volume of cases, including advanced and complex cases not found at other institutions.

-All of our residents have passed the qualifying exam of the American Board of Oral and Maxillofacial Surgery.
+All previous University fo Michigan OMS residents have passed the qualifying exam of the American Board of Oral and Maxillofacial Surgery.

 Conferences & Lectures

-Residents participate in an active didactic schedule of conferences, lectures, and journal clubs that emphasizes topics beyond the level of a pre-doctoral OMFS curriculum.
+Residents participate in a rigorous didactic schedule including lectures, case conferences, multidisciplinary conferences, hands-on dissection courses, and journal clubs that emphasizes topics beyond the level of a pre-doctoral OMFS curriculum.